 The product development team is responsible for the software, but the product is much more than that.
 Product management encompasses everything from ensuring the correctness and understandability of documentation to creating different versions of release notes for different target audiences.
 Along with product marketing, communication can be crafted uniquely and appealingly.

 What are the critical aspects of product management?

 Product management roles differ from traditional ones like marketing, sales, development, etc., because they encompass a bit of everything with a technical bend to it – a product manager is usually involved in the planning, designing, positioning strategies, and many other processes related to the product.
 Product management is essential for the organization’s survival not only because of the inherent dependency of the organization on the product to thrive but also because of how product management allows the product’s vision to permeate through the organization, contributing to its culture.
 Product roadmaps can pave the way for a better understanding of products and company vision.
+Here are some product roadmap examples which a product manager can leverage to figure out which one will work best for you.
 If taken care of, some essential aspects of product management can boost product organizations to create successful, world-class products.